GeoEthics in the Context of Sustainability

 - Be aware of the different ways to introduce ethics.
 Decide if you will cover ethical content implicitly (without formally framing the content as "ethics"), explicitly, or both.
 Implicit teaching is embedded throughout and is less likely to trigger students answering ethical questions based on what they think the teacher (or society) prefers.
 Explicit teaching fosters metacognition and can lead to a greater self-awareness of how ethical decisions are constructed.

 - Allow for open-ended discussion.
 Teaching ethics allows students to ask questions, and often the questions have no right or wrong answers.

 While it may seem intimidating, instructors can include geoethics without having formal ethical training.
 These pieces can serve as an outline to guide development and implementation of activities and assignments:

 GeoEthics can be incorporated in many courses, both at the introductory and advanced level.
-Ethical content can easily be incorporated with the following topics:See example themes A student can: Further reading and resources:
+Ethical content can easily be incorporated with the following topics:See example themes A student can: Learn more about assessment strategies, including scoring rubrics from this Assessment module, part of the Pedagogy in Action project.
+Check out example case studies and activities contributed by participants at the 2014 GeoEthics Across the Curriculum workshop.
+These include: Further reading and resources:

 Sustainability Related Topics for Exploration